The liver is the second largest organ in your body. It performs several different functions.

 - some herbal supplements

-- viral infections, such as hepatitis, including hepatitis A, B, and C
+- viral infections, such as hepatitis — including hepatitis A, hepatitis B, and hepatitis C

 - certain autoimmune diseases

-Acute liver failure can be genetic, passed along by an abnormal gene from one or both of your parents.
+Acute liver failure can be genetic, passed along by genes you inherited from one or both of your parents.
 If you have a genetic liver disease, you’re more susceptible to liver failure.